Systemic risk: SRISK

 Whereas the initial Brownlees and Engle model is tailored to the US market, the extension by Engle, Jondeau, and Rockinger is more suitable for the European markets.
 One factor captures worldwide variations of financial markets, another one the variations of European markets.
-Tthis extension allows for a country-specific factor.
+This extension allows for a country-specific factor.

 By accounting for different factors, one captures the notion that shocks to the US or Asian markets may affect Europe, but also that bad news within Europe (such as the news about a potential default of one of the countries) matters for Europe.
-Also, there may be country specific news that does not affect Europe or the USA, but matters for a given country.
+Also, there may be country specific news that does not affect Europe or the US, but matters for a given country.
 Empirically the last factor is less relevant than the worldwide or European factor.

 Since SRISK is measured in terms of currency, the industry aggregates may also be related to Gross Domestic Product.
 As such one obtains a measure of domestic, systemically important banks.

 The SRISK Systemic Risk Indicator is computed automatically on a weekly basis and made available to the community.
 For the US model, SRISK and other statistics may be found under the Volatility Lab of NYU Stern School website and for the European model under the Center of Risk Management (CRML) website of HEC Lausanne.